optimho/max6675/README.md

 To get this to work you may have to edit the links in the CMakeLists file to match the name and location that you have cloned the project to.

-change directory to build abd than you should beable to run cmake .. and then make - fix any problems as you go.
+change directory to build abd than you should be able to run cmake .. and then make - fix any problems as you go.

 To make this project work, try creating a setup on your computer so that you can build a project for the PICO.
 Then copy the max6675.h and max6675.c and max665_example.c into your project, make sure your CMakeLists refere to max665_example.c